#Edo Adversary Data Design Principles

 - Do not create new data when existing

-- Note one problem that will remain even after the adversary is incapacitated.
+- Choose a rank and data type for that role, then note one problem that remains after the adversary is incapacitated.

 - Final question: does removing this adversary end the incident, or does it reveal the incident's true architect?